weecology/forecasting-course/content/en/docs/R-time-series-modeling/r_tutorial.md

 Use Arima() to fit a seasonal model to rain.ts based on the information in your acf plot

 11. Watch Using auto.arima() in R
-11. Watch Exploring lagged correlations between different time series
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JUIoMc0isdI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+11. Use auto.arima() to fit the rain.ts data using the default settings (i.e. just give it the data, do not change any max values)
+Examine the model fit using checkresiduals()
+Modify the max orders, if needed, and rerun the model.

+12. Watch Fitting external predictors using auto.arima()
-<iframe width="560" height="315" src="https://www.youtube.com/embed/dKDgihvtZGk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/A72HE1XxX5Y" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-12. Plot the lag plot comparing NDVI.ts and rats.ts
-Generate the ccf plot comparing NDVI.ts and rats.ts

 13. Submit your r code (either as a file or cut and paste text) through the assignment for this module in the course canvas site.

+# Written version of the videos

  Over the past few weeks, we've explored how to turn time series into time series objects, how to disentangle the seasonal and long-term signals in a time series, and learned about the influence of the past on current observations.
 Today we're going to start taking all that information and turn them into models.